 But I have digressed, so let me quickly get to the point I truly want to make.
 In paying tribute to Tsepo Mobu Tsola — a tribute he rightfully deserves — Lesley allowed me to think deeply (or differently) about 2013.

-For me, 2013 was but a do-or-die year.
+For me, 2013 was but going to be a do-or-die year.
 And in terms of what to do, all I could do is work, work and work at finishing my thesis.
 But what’s work without taking a little time to pay tribute to people, things, and ideas that are dear?

 I mean, how could I have allowed myself to have such narrow view of 2013?
 The year in which a movie that pays tribute to King Moshoeshoe I will be premiered.
 The year of celebrating 50 years of the coming together of African states (under OAU) and the birth of His Majesty King Letsie III.
 The year which, as I see it, provides an opportunity to celebrate both death and life – and other binaries that may exist — for if, say, you look through the prism of Sankomota, this is the year that marks 10 years of the passing of Frank and 60 years of living for Tsepo.
 How profound is that?
 Again, I ask: how could I have possibly had such a narrow view of 2013, when it clearly seems to be a year of tribute?!